CTRLRLTY/JARY/doc/rule_reference.md

 > `regex` operator is still not stable yet, **DO NOT USE**

-Each of these operators only work with either an `event` or a `field` as its left hand side operand.
+Each of these operators only works with either an `event` or a `field` as its left hand side operand.

-An event is denoted by a `$` operator followed immediately by an `identifier` corresponding to an `ingress` declaration.
+An `event` is denoted by a `$` operator followed immediately by an `identifier` corresponding to an `ingress` declaration.

 ```
 // user event